Information related to corona

 This applies after August 30

-As a general rule, distance teaching and examination will continue in the autumn semester of 2021.
+As a general rule, distance teaching and examination will continue in parts of the autumn semester of 2021.
 However, some exceptions can be made to facilitate the gradual return to campus.

 - Rb 54/21 Teaching and other activities during the current pandemic